-We compare all the methods by (1) safety violations in Lab training and (2) success and safety at deployment (Figure~\ref{fig:main}).
-We calculate the ratio of number of safety violations to the number of episodes collected during training.
-For deployment, we show the percentage of failed trials (solid bars in Figure~\ref{fig:main}) and unfinished trials (hatched bars).
-We summarize the main findings below: \begin{enumerate} \item Among all Lab training, our proposed Sim-to-Lab-to-Real (PAC{\myspace}Shield{\myspace}Perf and PAC{\myspace}Shield{\myspace}Both) achieves fewest safety violations.
-This demonstrates the efficacy of using reachability-based safety state-action value function for shielding.
-Compared to the risk-based safety critics in SQRL and Recovery RL, our safety critics can learn from near failure and with dense cost signals, as discussed in \ref{sec:hj_risk_comparison}.
-Adding penalty in the reward function does not reduce safety violations significantly. \item During deployment, Sim-to-Lab-to-Real achieves the lowest unsuccessful ratio of trajectories (solid bars plus hatched bars).
+\begin{enumerate} \item Across Lab training, our proposed Sim-to-Lab-to-Real (PAC{\myspace}Shield{\myspace}Perf and PAC{\myspace}Shield{\myspace}Both) achieves the fewest safety violations.
+This demonstrates the efficacy of the reachability safety state-action value function for shielding.
+Compared to the risk-based safety critics in SQRL \citep{srinivasan2020learning} and Recovery RL \citep{thananjeyan2021recovery}, our safety critics can learn from near-failure and with dense cost signals, as discussed in \ref{sec:hj_risk_comparison}.
+Adding penalty in the reward function does not reduce safety violations significantly. \item In testing environments, Sim-to-Lab-to-Real achieves the lowest unsuccessful fraction of trajectories (solid bars plus hatched bars).
 This indicates that training a diverse and safe policy distribution achieves better generalization performance to novel environments.
-In Sec.~\ref{sec:pac_bound} we show stronger generalization guarantees compared to PAC-Bayes baselines. \item Sim-to-Lab-to-Real also achieves fewest safety violations (solid bars) in deployment.
-This suggests that enforcing hard safety constraints explicitly improves the safety not only in training but also in deployment. \item In Sec.~\ref{sec:phy_exp} we show Sim-to-Lab-to-Real achieves the best performance and safety among baselines when the policies are deployed on a quadrupedal robot navigating through real indoor environments.
-The empirical performance and safety also validates the theoretical generalization guarantees from PAC-Bayes Control. \item In Sec.~\ref{sec:sensitivity} we show that high diversity of the trajectories from the latent distribution results in better generalization at test time.
+Sim-to-Lab-to-Real also achieves the fewest safety violations (solid bars) at test time.
+This suggests that explicitly enforcing hard safety constraints improves the safety not only in training but also in testing.
+In Sec.~\ref{sec:pac_bound} we show stronger generalization guarantees (for both performance and safety) compared to PAC-Bayes baselines. \item In Sec.~\ref{sec:phy_exp} we show Sim-to-Lab-to-Real achieves the best performance and safety among baselines when the policies are deployed on a quadrupedal robot navigating through real indoor environments.
+The empirical performance and safety also validate the theoretical generalization guarantees from PAC-Bayes Control. \item In Sec.~\ref{sec:sensitivity} we show that high diversity of trajectories from the latent distribution results in better generalization at test time.